harmony-one/x/progress/nagesh-mishra.md

+2024-02-05 Mon: Working on the Voice-on app and implementing location services to retrieve the address.
+This address is then displayed when saving audio recordings.
+Additionally, we made changes to the app and deployed them to the TestFlight

+---

 2024-02-02 Fri: Eliminate the start screen, resize the MetaMask logo to be smaller and incorporate eyes, encase the MetaMask logo in a simple border to enhance its button appearance, ensure the "Add Owner Key" prompt does not appear initially, and deploy these updates to TestFlight.

 2024-02-01 Thu: Update tasks to remove the "Read-only" label, hide Send/Receive in Read-only mode, display the full address centered, add a "Connect Metamask" button from "Add key", limit assets display to the first with selection option and remove Harmony, and center the pop-out button for improved accessibility.